 Hence, if you don’t have the technical bandwidth to develop code or require real-time replication of data, leveraging an automated tool can be the right choice for you.
 There are a diverse set of tools available in the market today that can help you replicate databases.
 Some of them are as follows:

 - IBM Spectrum Protect

-You can click here to check our detailed guide on some of the best data replication tools that you can choose from to start replicating your business data.
-It will provide you with in-depth knowledge about these tools, their advantages, disadvantages, use case and pricing to help you make the right choice.
+You can click here to check our detailed guide on some of the best data replication tools that you can choose from to replicate databases.
+It will provide you with in-depth knowledge about these tools, their advantages, disadvantages, use case, and pricing to help you make the right choice.